- Price:$11,500 | 7 NIGHTS, 6 DAYS FISHING

 The Faraway Cayes of Honduras is a permit fishery so remote it is not on Google Earth.
 The only way to get there is by helicopter.
 It is full of fish, as one would expect in a pristine flats environment in the heart of the Caribbean.

 Fly Fish Guanaja has solved the logistical riddle of running a first class fly fishing operation so far out.
 But the season is short, and space limited on the heli, making this program very exclusive.
 Only a few very lucky anglers will be able to experience it firsthand.

-The story behind the Faraway Cayes operation starts in Guanaja, one of the Bay Islands of Honduras, just east of the island of Roatan.
+The story of the Faraway Cayes begins in Guanaja, one of the Bay Islands of Honduras.
 Steve Brown, a guide from Colorado, founded Fly Fish Guanaja about a decade ago.
 Guanaja is a legit permit and bonefish fishery in its own right, and Brown assembled and trained an excellent team of Guanaja fishermen as fly fishing guides.

 After operating on Guanaja for a few years, the guides began regaling Steve with reports of “cayes to the east” that were covered up with fish.
 So Steve figured out the most practicable way to get there (by helicopter), checked it out and confirmed the mind-blowing reports of fish.
 Eventually he also dialed in all the other logistics required to run an operation out in the middle of nowhere, and began offering the Faraway Cayes trip in 2018.